rhymeswithzion/rwz-test/README.md

 ## Credits

 Thank you to all the great people / products / services that have enabled rhymes with zion to be open, collaborative, and continuously improve.

+There are plenty of platforms to build a website with user-friendly and intuitive interfaces that enable people with little to no coding skills.
+Many of these platforms have costs for hosting, templates, and content management systems that can add up to become quite expensive for running a website.
+Although there are completely free platforms, they usually have limitation when in comes to design and features.

+That being said, there are free and/or open source options that have been utilized to meet the needs of this website.

+Rhymes with Zion is built, designed, and managed completely on a web-browser, the only expenditure was on the domain name.
+Here are some of the digital products and tools which have enabled rhymes with zion to exist in its current form:

 *  <a href="https://github.com/daattali/beautiful-jekyll" target="_blank">Beautiful Jekyll</a> template by <a href="http://deanattali.com" target="_blank">Dean Attali</a> who provides a brilliant <a href="http://deanattali.com" target="_blank">read-me</a> which guides you how to set-up your own website just like this one within seconds.